English Curriculum

 Vocabulary

 Much attention is given to learning new vocabulary and making sure this is embedded securely in children’s minds.
-Each week, a number of activities are planned around a selection of new words, which the children will meet in a text that week.
+Each week, a number of activities are planned around a selection of new tier two and three vocabulary, which the children will meet in a text that week.
 The aim is for the children to have an in-depth understanding of a word, not only in its current context, but also for them to be able to remember the meaning if they should encounter it again in a different text and for them to be able to use it accurately themselves in their own writing.
 Additionally, the children are taught to recognise different forms of the word – nouns, adjectives, verbs, adverbs.

 Reading Aloud